yandex/yadns-controller/README.md

 #DEBU[2024-07-31 14:45:55.814261] [3376865]:[118] (xdp) (run) bpf:'yadns-controller/yadns-xdp.bpf.o' on:'lo' waiting...
 ```

-Running DNS resolve commands in another console we ensure that XDP program is responding to our requests - it adds specific flag ``MBZ`` to distinguish such responses.
+Wait some time (up to 10 seconds) to have controller sync BPF maps and run DNS resolve commands in another console we ensure that XDP program is responding to our requests - it adds specific flag ``MBZ`` to distinguish such responses.
 ```sh
 # resolving example.com as we have such zone
 # configured in y2